dgaydukov/cert-aws/sa/files/sa.md

 				3024000    ; expire (5 weeks)
 				60         ; minimum (1 minute)
 				)
 ```
-CAA (Certification Authority Authorization) - list of autorities who can issue certificates for this domain.
+CAA (Certification Authority Authorization) - list of authorities who can issue certificates for this domain.
 You can run `dig CAA +multiline google.com`
 ```
 google.com.
 86400 IN CAA 0 issue "pki.goog"
 ```